 The resort’s spa, ESPA is a complex of gorgeous villas and pools designed to take you away from it all.
 We’ll go on record to put this one down as one of the best hotel spas we have ever visited. its famous hydrotherapy ritual, where we were guided by the team through searing hot and icy cold experiences, followed by a pounding by water jets in a hydro-pool, had us feeling relaxed before even beginning our sublime massages.

 Nizuc is also a place that ensured we never went hungry, with six world-class restaurants.
-Breakfast each day was a feast as was the very zen, pan-asian dining experience in Indochine (where the Massaman Lamb is to die for).
+Breakfast each day was a feast as was the very zen, pan-Asian dining experience in Indochine (where the Massaman Lamb is to die for).
 La Punta Grill that flanks the intimate adult pool is also wonderful for its views (and fried octopus ceviche).
 But our gastronomic highlight was its fine-dining restaurant Ramona, where we celebrated our last night.
 Young chef José Meza cooked up a delicious tasting menu with a contemporary take on old-school Mexican cuisine.
-The beautiful presentation and explosion of flavours was matched by the chef’s passion, but also by the way the servers told stories of how their own families would serve this sort of food at home.
+The beautiful presentation and explosion of flavours were matched by the chef’s passion, but also by the way the servers told stories of how their own families would serve this sort of food at home.

 Right on time